-- 1) The Symbolic Debugger can be used with overlays, but is not available in the multisegment mode. - 2) The finished overlay system uses the monitor call RFILE to read code and data during execution of the loaded program.
+1) The Symbolic Debugger can be used with overlays, but is not available in the multisegment mode if you use SINTRAN III version J or earlier on your computer.

+- 2) The finished overlay system uses the monitor call RFILE to read code and data during execution of the loaded program.
 Multisegment linking uses the demand paging facilities with named two-bank segments that is available in SINTRAN III version I and later versions. - 3) It takes about 5 milliseconds to switch between segments in the multisegment mode, while it takes at least 50 milliseconds before execution of a new overlay can start after it has been called. - 4) In multisegment loading, segments can be built during several loading sessions.
 When building overlay systems, the entire system must be built in a single BRF-Linker session. - 5) Multisegment loading requires the use of special SINTRAN III commands which are only available to user SYSTEM.
 Overlay loading may be done by any user. - 6) Subroutine calls within an overlay structure are restricted in that one routine may call another routine only if both are in memory at the same time.
-Thus, the user must be careful in organizing the overlay structure.
+Thus, you must be careful in organizing the overlay structure.
 No restrictions on routine calls apply to multisegment systems. - 7) In multisegment systems, care must be taken with data area layout to avoid data from one segment being overwritten by data from another segment.